 In the rafters of the Nightmare church’s foyer, away from prying eyes, hides a chest with the Choir Bell, undoubtedly belonging to Edgar.
 The location is an excellent vantage point to observe people coming into the church and drop down on them.
 If more allies visited, Edgar could readily retrieve the bell and rendezvous with them, providing all the support in intelligence or battle needed for the facility ahead.
 But none of this has come to pass.
 Someone implicitly cornered and killed by two giant lost children in the lead-up to the church carries the Eye rune.
 Aside from foreshadowing the cause of the frenzy down there, it suggests that the would-be infiltrator had contact with Ebrietas — in other words, likely a member of the Choir.
 There was no chance of the cavalry arriving to back him up anytime soon, so Edgar stashed away a tool which now only risks exposing his true allegiance.
 This would not have happened had the Choir been more aware of the School’s plans — that is what sending in an intelligencer was for.
 But in the wake of this incident, the orphans have caught on and reacted accordingly.

 The Orphanage is filled with nothing but corpses, brainsuckers, and scourge beasts.
-The latter are unique in that they possess glowing blue eyes, notably strong resistance to physical and blunt attacks, and incredibly weak resistance to thrust attacks; the same qualities as kin.
+The latter are unique in that they possess glowing blue eyes, no bandages, notably strong resistance to physical and blunt attacks, and incredibly weak resistance to thrust attacks; the same qualities as kin.
 From this, we can infer that some of the Choir had an incredibly negative reaction to the blood rituals, degenerating into beasts even while gaining some ascendant qualities — cut content reaffirms the possibility, with plans for a Great One beast named “Silver Beast, Fauna” (銀の獣 ファウナ) who Loran’s silver beasts would be kin to.
 To a lesser extreme are those whose heads didn’t become bloated with brain fluid but instead starved for it.
 The rest who hadn’t yet transformed were attacked by these monsters, one brainsucker chowing on its dead victim as soon as we enter.
 The madman’s knowledge and frenzied coldblood retained by other bodies betrays their mental fortitude as such horrors ran rampant.

 A myriad of “star children” (星の子ら) wriggle all over the Upper Ward outside the Orphanage.
 Most of these tiny kin slither as close as they can to the cathedral from their location, reaching onto the railings or clasping their tentacles together in apparent prayer.
 In that cathedral, another faces the lift to the Altar of Despair.
 And down it, a few others watch Ebrietas from afar.
 These kin too are undoubtedly the Choir.
 The frenzy their touch inflicts and madman’s knowledge their minds possess lays fault for their diminutive form on overloading on arcane wisdom.
 And from their behavior, we can infer that they are petitioning their god on Earth for an intervention.
 Their last-ditch efforts evidently had less than desired results.
 But this goddess is currently grieving over her now dead friend at the altar and will not pay them any mind.
 So, helpless, they simply wait and pray.